 Wisconsin Flood Toolkit P-00631 (PDF, 2.4 MB) The Department of Health Services created this comprehensive toolkit for local governments, local health departments, and citizens in Wisconsin to help them prepare for and respond to flood events.
 It is one in a series of different weather-related emergency toolkits that provide background information, practical guidance, strategies, media releases, talking points, definitions, and additional reference materials.
-For a list of all toolkits developed, see the Climate and Health Program page.
+For a list of all toolkits developed, see the Toolkits for Health Professionals page.
 (Updated March 2014)

-Vaccinations: Division of Public Health Memo of March 14, 2008, "Flood water exposure and implications for vaccinating adults" (PDF, 169 KB) This document provides the recommendation from the Centers for Disease Control and Prevention (CDC) about infectious diseases after flooding and vaccination usage.
-(July 23, 2010)
+Vaccinations after Flood Exposure (PDF, 169 KB).
+Division of Public Health memo of March 14, 2008, "Flood water exposure and implications for vaccinating adults."
+This document summarizes recommendation from the Centers for Disease Control and Prevention (CDC) about infectious diseases and vaccination after flooding.
+(Reviewed July 23, 2010.)

 Creating a Healthy Home: A Field Guide for Clean-up of Flooded Homes (PDF, 2.7 MB) .
 Developed by Enterprise Community Partners, Inc. and the National Center for Healthy Housing, 2008.
 This guide is meant for do-it-yourselfers and contractors who need to clean-up mold in flooded homes before starting to rebuild or renovate.

 Storm Recovery Guide (PDF, 1.0 MB) Developed by the Louisiana State University Agricultural Center.
 This guide provides information on staying healthy after disaster, surviving and recovering from a power outage, restoring storm-damaged buildings, salvaging water-damaged belongings, lawn and garden losses, financial recovery and risk management.